pol-sb/simul-protein-small-molecule/README.md

 - Small molecule parameters:

     - `--small_molec RES CONC DISTANCE` or `-s RES CONC DISTANCE`: Residue Names (3 letter name, if using more than one residue, join them with a hyphen), concentration (in mM) and distance between particles (in A) of the small molecules to be added.
-For example: `ARG-LYS 0.005 0.5`
+For example: `--small_molec ARG-LYS-GLY-GLY-GLY 20 0.5`

     - `--lambd LAMBD [LAMBD ...]` or `--lam LAMBD [LAMBD ...]` or `--lmb LAMBD [LAMBD ...]`: List of float lambda values to use for the small molecules, given in the same order as the small molecules.
+For example: `--lmbd 0.350 0.900 0.1 0.6 0.1`

     - `--sigma SIGMA [SIGMA ...]` or `--sig SIGMA [SIGMA ...]`: List of float sigma values to use for the small molecules, given in the same order as the small molecules.